 But as the saying goes, there is often trouble in paradise.
 Which is why you’re probably asking, “Well, is Koh Tao safe?” – and we can’t blame you.
 That is why we have created this guide for staying safe in Koh Tao.

 You may be looking to travel to Koh Tao with your partner, or perhaps you’re visiting as a solo traveler.
 No matter your concerns, we’ll be addressing all of these issues in our complete Koh Tao safety guide.

 How safe is Koh Tao (Our opinion)?

 But that’s not all – there has been a series of murders and mysterious deaths on the island, labelling Koh Tao ‘Death Island’.
 Combine that with drunken stupidity, motorbike accidents, and severe weather, then Koh Tao could be more dangerous than you think.

-Now, let’s look at the facts at how safe Koh Tao actually is…
+So, let’s look at the facts of how safe Koh Tao actually is…